FAHansel/Stats_Fp_GC/README.md

 # Stats_Fp_GC

-*Stats_Fp_GC is a repository that aims to provide tools in order to comprehensively apply univariate statistical analysis of gas chromatography – mass spectrometry fingerprint analyses*
+*Stats_Fp_GC is a repository that aims to provide tools in order to comprehensively apply univariate statistical analysis to gas chromatography – mass spectrometry fingerprint datasets*

-All variables in this repository were statistically tested using R and Rstudio (Version 1.1.453 – © 2009-2018 RStudio, Inc.).
-The peformed tests are a dependency of the packages: stats, xlsx , multcomp, lattice, agricolae, hnp, ExpDes  and, effects.
+All response variables provided in this repository were statistically tested using R and Rstudio (Version 1.1.453 – © 2009-2018 RStudio, Inc.).
+The peformed tests are a dependency of the packages: "stats", "xlsx", "multcomp", "lattice", "agricolae", "hnp", "ExpDes" and, "effects".

 ## Experiments